Image courtesy of Shuttermain Photography.

 Q. When will registration packs be sent out?

 Tuesday 12 - Friday 15 March via email.
 You may also collect yours directly from the Kingston Arts Centre Office.
+You can download the 2D/3D Registration Pack or the Creative Writing Registration Pack as a PDF file online.

 Q. How will I find out what the secret theme is?